 There are a few local incubators where you can rent desks and facilities by the month, secured by a credit card.
 It’s a really cheap and effective way to get started.
 Other advantages include professional meeting rooms where you can meet investors or clients, high-speed internet, a real street address, business services plus there are other startups just like you with whom you can share or even collaborate.

-Here are a few to consider; each has a slightly different mission and vibe, so check them all out to see who has space and which will be the best fit for your needs:
+Here are a few to consider; each has a slightly different mission and vibe, so check them all out to see who has space and which will be the best fit for your needs: (note - these were correct prior to the COVID-19 pandemic, so availability and terms may have changed)

 - Access Salt Lake: https://www.accesssaltlake.com/